junwang-noaa/graphcast/NCEP/docs/source/outputs.rst

   * mean sea-level pressure

-  *6-hourly total precipitation
+  * 6-hourly total precipitation

 The near real-time forecast outputs along with inputs are available on `AWS <https://noaa-nws-graphcastgfs-pds.s3.amazonaws.com/index.html>`_.

-For each cycle, the dataset contains input files to feed into GraphCast found in the directory
+For each cycle, the dataset contains input files to feed into GraphCast found in the directory:

   graphcastgfs.yyyymmdd/hh/input